ffMathy/FluffySpoon.Publishers/README.md

 Publishes the FluffySpoon packages to the respective repositories.

 ## Usage
+You can also see a command-line runnable version of the following example [here](https://github.com/ffMathy/FluffySpoon.Publishers/blob/master/src/FluffySpoon.Publisher.Sample/Program.cs).

-The following example will:
+The code below will:
-- Find all repositories in https://github.com/ffMathy that start with `FluffySpoon.`
+- Find all repositories in https://github.com/ffMathy that start with `FluffySpoon.`.
 - For each repository:
+    - Determine the version of the package.
+The version used will be `1.0.<number of commits in repository>`.
-    - Scan for C# projects and compile them
+    - Scan for C# projects and compile them using `dotnet build`.
-    - Scan for NodeJS projects and build them
+    - Scan for NodeJS projects and build them using `npm run test` first and then `npm run build`.
-- For each C# project, publish it to NuGet
+- For each C# project, publish it to NuGet.
-- For each NodeJS project, publish it to NPM
+- For each NodeJS project, publish it to NPM.

 ```csharp
 class Program